younesk93/Surfs-Up-/README.md

 * Calculate the daily normals.
 Normals are the averages for the min, avg, and max temperatures.

-* You are provided with a function called `daily_normals` that will calculate the daily normals for a specific date.
-This date string will be in the format `%m-%d`.
-Be sure to use all historic tobs that match that date string.

-* Create a list of dates for your trip in the format `%m-%d`.
+* Creating a list of dates for your trip in the format `%m-%d`.
 Use the `daily_normals` function to calculate the normals for each date string and append the results to a list.

-* Load the list of daily normals into a Pandas DataFrame and set the index equal to the date.
+* Loading the list of daily normals into a Pandas DataFrame and set the index equal to the date.

-* Use Pandas to plot an area plot (`stacked=False`) for the daily normals.
+* Using Pandas to plot an area plot (`stacked=False`) for the daily normals.